@substrate-system/keys

 Create and store keypairs in the browser with the web crypto API.

 Use indexedDB to store non-extractable keypairs in the browser.
-"Non-extractable" means that the browser prevents you from ever reading the private key, but the keys can be persisted and re-used indefinitely.
+"Non-extractable" means that the browser prevents you from ever reading the private key, but the keys can still be persisted and re-used indefinitely.

 Tip